llvmpy/llvmpy/docs/source/doc/kaleidoscope/PythonLangImpl6.rst

    ``PrototypeNode``.
 To represent our new user-defined operators as prototypes, we have to extend the ``PrototypeNode`` like this:

-   {% highlight python %} # This class represents the "prototype" for a function, which captures its name, # and its argument names (thus implicitly the number of arguments the function # takes), as well as if it is an operator. class PrototypeNode(object):
+    # This class represents the "prototype" for a
+   function, which captures its name, # and its argument names (thus implicitly the number of arguments the function # takes), as well as if it is an operator. class PrototypeNode(object):